guyllaumedemers/SCM-Project-Management-and-version-control/README.md

 ## What's Software configuration management

 **Wikipedia** : "Software configuration management is the task of tracking and controlling changes in the software, part of the larger cross-disciplinary field of configuration management.
-SCM practices include revision control and the establishment of baselines.
+SCM practices include [revision control](https://en.wikipedia.org/wiki/Version_control) and the establishment of [baselines](https://en.wikipedia.org/wiki/Baseline_(configuration_management)).
 If something goes wrong, SCM can determine the "what, when, why and who" of the change."

 #### Version control (or Revision control)